-Please refer to the Tetra4D Converter installation guide found here.
+Please refer to the Tetra4D installation guide or visit our support page.

 Running Tetra4D Converter

 To run Tetra4D Converter, please go to your start menu and launch Acrobat Pro.
 When you first launch Acrobat Pro after installing Tetra4D Converter, you will see the following dialog box until your license has been activated.